 It started with an unnamed courier.

 Senior White House officials said Monday that the trail that led to Osama bin Laden began before 9/11, before the terror attacks that brought bin Laden to prominence.
-The trail warmed up last fall, when U.S. intelligence discovered an elaborate compound in Pakistan.
+The trail warmed up last fall, when U.S. intelligence discovered an elaborate compound in Pakistan."From the time that we first recognized bin Laden as a threat, the U.S. gathered information on people in bin Laden's circle, including his personal couriers," a senior official in the Obama administration said in a background briefing from the White House.

 After the terror attacks of Sept.
 11, 2001, "detainees gave us information on couriers.
 One courier in particular had our constant attention.
 Detainees gave us his nom de guerre, his pseudonym, and also identified this man as one of the few couriers trusted by bin Laden."